Contact Information

 Program Student Learning Outcomes (PSLOs)

-• Create designs for various delivery methods such as print, web and multimedia, utilizing the appropriate formats required.
+• Optimize designs for various delivery methods such as print or screen, utilizing the appropriate formats and technologies as required.

-• Develop a portfolio of work that illustrates the styles, medium and subject area interest of the student.
+• Develop a portfolio consisting of work samples that illustrate the styles, mediums, skills, talents, and subject area of interest to the student.